christianms13/christianms13/README.md

 ## 🚀 About Me

 I am a passionate web application developer with a strong focus on system management and web integrations.
 My journey in computer science began in childhood, fueled by a fascination with technology and programming.
-This led me to pursue a comprehensive education in the field, where I discovered my true motivation: the creative and challenging process of web application development.
+This led me to pursue a comprehensive education in the field, where I discovered my true motivation: the creative and challenging process of web application development and programming environments.
 I thrive on solving complex problems with innovative solutions and continuously seek to expand my knowledge and technical skills.

 ### 🛠️ Technical Skills